 Where leaves affected by the disease require disposal, the preferred way to reduce the rate of spread of the infection is by using on-site disposal options and not move the leaves to another.
 In addition, gardeners should not collect dead leaf litter from elsewhere.
 Spores can be transmitted via infected dead leaves and this could infect new areas.
 Local authorities should advise householders not to put out green waste suspected of being affected by Chalara, but to deal with it within the grounds of their own premises, in all but exceptional cases.

-Depending on the nature and location of any infected leaves the following options are suggested by the Forestry Commission in decreasing order of preference.
+Depending on the nature and location of any infected leaves the following options are suggested by the Forestry Commission in decreasing

 (a) Burning on site on the ground or incinerators brought t where allowed under legislation on smoke control areas.